GlaceYT/Distube-Music-Bot/README.md

 Create an environment variable with the following details:
 Key: TOKEN
 Value: [your bot token]
-same for youtube api & spotify [ You can get them from Sever ] Deploy your application using your hosting service’s deployment process.
+Deploy your application using your hosting service’s deployment process.

 ### Step 6: Wait and Test